 Seeing what is possible on the screen offers instant understanding.
 There is no interpretation needed.
 We all have the same opportunity to see the same things.

 What we each actually see depends of course on our unique psychological filters that prioritise the inputs.

-- The sexy actor in the top left may distract us from the interesting but ugly alien in the bottom right of the screen.
+- The sexy actor on the right may distract us from the interesting but ugly alien on the screen.